hapax/hapax.github.io/assets/teaching.md

 And from their perspective, it's much easier to maintain the scrubland, to ride around in a pickup truck and paint things different colours, than to chart a new course into the mathematical world.
-That would take a lot of money, a lot of time, and a lot of collaboration with the professional navigators, people who know the landscape and use the trails.
-I can see why they're reluctant.
+That would take a lot of money and a lot of time, so I can see why they're reluctant.

 But as in my hiking analogy, good mathematical skills are hugely important to society as a whole.
 I'm not talking about basic numeracy, like the ability to understand your tax returns or compute a tip.
-I'm talking about dealing with the ongoing effects of climate change, big data, artificial intelligence, personalised medicine, to name a few.
+I'm talking about dealing with the ongoing effects of climate change, big data, artificial intelligence, and personalised medicine.
 The stakes couldn't be higher.
+So while reluctance is understandable, I think they need to get out of the pickup trucks and talk to professional hikers, people who know the landscape, use the trails.
+They need to move mathematics out of the scrubland, and into the 21st century with all its challenges and complexities.

 ## The role of beauty